MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 - HTML strings &ndash; WebView can show HTML strings from memory.
 - Local Files &ndash; WebView can present any of the content types above embedded in the app.

+> [!NOTE]
-**Note**: `WebView` on Windows and Windows Phone does not support Silverlight, Flash or any ActiveX controls, even if they are supported by Internet Explorer on that platform.
+> `WebView` on Windows and Windows Phone does not support Silverlight, Flash or any ActiveX controls, even if they are supported by Internet Explorer on that platform.

 ### Websites